How to Export MySQL Table data as CSV file in PHP

 6. Conclusion

-If you want to know how to import CSV file data into a MySQL database table you can view my earlier tutorial.
+If you’re interested in learning how to import CSV file data into a MySQL database table using PHP, you can refer to this tutorial.

 If you found this tutorial helpful then don't forget to share.